rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 end
 ```

-Our test will schedule a bunch of jobs that will sleep for 1 second.
+Our test will schedule a 5 jobs that will each sleep for 1 second.
 If the jobs executed serially, the total execution time would be at least 5
 seconds.
-Running this test on Rubinius, we'd expect threaded-execution of 5 jobs
+Running in parallel on Rubinius, we'd expect threaded-execution of 5 jobs
 across 5 threads to take less time.

 ```ruby